-In the aftermath of the economic crash a community struggle to recover after they have lost their home
+In the aftermath of the economic crash a community struggle to recover after they have lost their jobs and homes.

 ‘Your feet are cold.’